 We, our executive officers, directors and holders of substantially all of our outstanding ordinary shares (including all of the selling shareholders) have agreed that, subject to certain exceptions, for a period of 180 days from the date of this prospectus, we and they will not, without the prior written consent of Morgan Stanley & Co.
 LLC, dispose of or hedge any ADSs or shares or any securities convertible into or exchangeable for shares of our company.
 Morgan Stanley & Co.
 LLC may, at its discretion, release or waive any of the securities subject to these lock-up agreements at any time.
-In addition, a corporate business partner of ours that is not currently a holders of our securities has indicated an interest in purchasing up to \$10.0 million of our ADSs in this offering at the public offering price.
-If this investor elects to purchase any or all of such ADSs and the underwriters elect to sell any or all of such ADSs to this investor, of which there can be no assurance, this investor is expected to execute a similar 180-day lock-up agreement with the underwriters.
+In addition, a corporate business partner of ours has indicated an interest in purchasing up to \$10.0 million of our ADSs in this offering at the public offering price.
+If such investor elects to purchase any or all of such ADSs and the underwriters elect to sell any or all of such ADSs to that investor, of which there can be no assurance, the investor is expected to execute a similar 180-day lock-up agreement with the underwriters.
 Accordingly, subject to certain limitations, 4,703,980 Class A ordinary shares (including in the form of ADSs) will become eligible for sale upon expiration of the 180 day lock-up period if the above referenced investor does not purchase ADSs in this offering (or 5,259,536 Class A ordinary shares (including in the form of ADSs) if the above referenced investor purchases \$10.0 million of our ADSs in this offering at an assumed initial public offering price of \$18.00 per ADS, the midpoint of the price range set forth on the cover of this prospectus).

-In addition, our articles of association provide that (i) each holder of Class B ordinary shares may not dispose of (a) any Class B ordinary shares during the period ending 180 days from the date of this prospectus, (b) more than 25% of the Class B ordinary shares held by such holder as of the date of this prospectus (including by conversion to Class A ordinary shares), (c) more than 40% of the Class B ordinary shares held by such holder as of the date of this prospectus in the three-year period following the date of this prospectus (including by conversion to Class A ordinary shares) and (d) more than 60% of the Class B ordinary shares held by such holder as of the date of this prospectus (including by conversion to Class A ordinary shares) and (ii) each holder of Class C ordinary shares may not dispose of (a) any Class C ordinary shares during the period ending 180 days from the date of this prospectus or (b) more than 25% of the Class C ordinary shares held by such holder as of the date of this prospectus in the 18-month period following the date of this prospectus or (b) more than 25% of the Class C ordinary shares held by such holder as of the date of this prospectus in the 18-month period following the date of this prospectus (including by conversion to Class A ordinary shares).
+In addition, our articles of association provide that (i) each holder of Class B ordinary shares may not dispose of (a) any Class B ordinary shares during the period ending 180 days from the date of this prospectus, (b) more than 25% of the Class B ordinary shares held by such holder as of the date of this prospectus in the 18-month period following the date of this prospectus (including by conversion to Class A ordinary shares), (c) more than 40% of the Class B ordinary shares held by such holder as of the date of this prospectus in the three-year period following the date of this prospectus (including by conversion to Class A ordinary shares) and (d) more than 60% of the Class B ordinary shares held by such holder as of the date of this prospectus in the five-year period following the date of this prospectus (including by conversion to Class A ordinary shares) and (ii) each holder of Class C ordinary shares may not dispose of (a) any Class C ordinary shares during the period ending 180 days from the date of this prospectus or (b) more than 25% of the Class C ordinary shares held by such holder as of the date of this prospectus in the 18-month period following the date of this prospectus (including by conversion to Class A ordinary shares).
 Further, at any time between twelve and eighteen months following the completion of this offering, we intend to cause the Endava Limited Guernsey Employee Benefit Trust to sell up to 500,000 Class A ordinary shares, which may be in the form of ADSs.
 All of our directors and officers and certain of our other employees have agreed to receive Class B ordinary shares in exchange for all ordinary shares currently held by them.
-See "Description of Share Capital and Articles of Association."
+See "Description of Share Capital and Articles of Association"